sandialabs/capp/README.md

 If the `BUILD_TYPE` option is present, it sets the value of `CMAKE_BUILD_TYPE` for just this package.
 Otherwise, the value of `BUILD_TYPE` given to `capp_app` is used.
-If neither are given, `RelWithDebInfo` is used.
+If neither are given, `Release` is used.

 If the `NO_CONFIGURE_CACHE` option is present, then when CApp tries to re-configure a package it will first